Fashion Moves

 About MAD Brussels

-MAD Brussels wants to give wings to young designers.
+We inspire, we connect, we guide the Brussels fashion & design industry.
 In addition to promoting and showcasing the Brussels fashion and design sector, the Center for Fashion & Design wants to stimulate, support and encourage creative initiatives.
 Innovative, sustainable and inclusive entrepreneurship plays a very important role at MAD.
 Designers can get help in developing their own brand and label.
+Together with a lot of Brussels creative talent, MAD Brussels builds the creative character of the capital.

 Contact